 The following table shows the underwriting fee to be paid to the underwriters by us in connection with this offering.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' over-allotment option.
-This underwriting fee is the difference between the offering price to the public and the amount the underwriters pay to us to purchase the common units.
+The information assumes either no exercise or full exercise by the underwriters of their overallotment option.

 No Exercise Full Exercise

 Per common unit \$ \$

 Total \$ \$